Bylaws

 - Admissions committee member wrote a recommendation letter for the applicant

-The chair of the committee may direct specific questions raised by the committee to the member with the conflict of interest to help in determining the candidate’s fit for the program.
-In some cases, the chair of the committee may request that the member with the conflict “step out” of the room during the review/evaluation process.
-In rare cases, and with the full knowledge of the committee, a member with a conflict may interview the applicant but will not be involved in the scoring or ranking of the applicant with whom the conflict exists.
+The chair of a program’s admission committee may direct specific questions raised by the committee to the member with the conflict of interest to help in determining the candidate’s fit for the program.
+In some cases, the chair of the committee may request that the member with the conflict abstain from discussion and/or leave the room during the review/evaluation process.
 (Approved October 8th, 2021)

 Article 8: Student Research Supervisory Committee (RSC)